+NSPCC

+Marathon 2023

+Bath Half

-The start line is in sight
+The start line's in sight

 Training, planning, blisters - half marathons aren't easy.
 But you're doing great.
 You've made it this far, and we know you can go the distance.
 And if you need motivation, remember that every mile you run will help change children's lives.
 To help, we've put together some training tips and all the information you need to know for the big day.
-We'll see you at the start line.
+We'll see you at the starting line.

-Your race day checklist Running shoes - but not a brand new pair.
-Plenty of plasters.
-Race number - this is in your race pack from the event organiser. ☐ Vaseline/chafing gel.
-Clean socks.
-Drinks or snacks for the finish line or during the race, if you've trained with them.
-Your NSPCC running vest with your name Safety pins. on the front so we can cheer you on.
-Something to keep you warm and dry before the race - choose something you don't mind leaving at the start line, or a bin bag to keep rain off.
-Race map and instructions.
+Your race day checklist Plenty of plasters.
+Running shoes - but not a brand new pair Vaseline/chafing gel.
+Race number - this is in your race pack from the event organise Drinks or snacks for the finish line or during Clean socks the race, if you've trained with them.
+Safety pins.
+Your NSPCC running vest with your name on the front so we can cheer you on Race map and instructions.
+Something to keep you warm and dry before the race - choose something you don't mind leaving at the start line, or a bin bag to keep rain off

+EVERY CHILDHOOD IS WORTH FIGHTING FOR

 Getting race ready

 The final countdown to the big day

 2 weeks to go

 Stay in control

 Keep your routine up but don't tire yourself out with any tough workouts.
 Iron on the letters to your NSPCC vest.
 If this goes wrong, don't worry - we have time at this point to send you some new ones.

 You should have now received your race pack but, if not, get in touch with the race organiser directly - you'll be able to find contact details on their website.

+6 days to go

 Short and slow, or rest

 Focus and stay calm the week before the race to stay illness and injury free.
 You should be rested, relaxed and ready to go the distance.

-Do a short, easy run and try not to get stressed

-It's normal to feel pre-race nerves, so stay focused and well-prepared.
+Do a short, easy run and try not to get stressed It's normal to feel pre-race nerves, so stay focused and well-prepared.
 Download our kit checklist to pack - better to overpack than want something you've left at home.